SCHOOL OF VISUAL AND PERFORMING ARTS

 - To fulfill the role of the designated School of the Arts of the Connecticut State University System;

 - To attract major funding for student scholarships, student and faculty programming, and endowed faculty chairs;

 - To enhance the cultural life and image of the university, the state, and the region.

 Western Connecticut State University is an accredited institutional member of the National Association of Schools of Music (NASM).

-Applicants for admission to a degree program at the graduate level must submit the following material to the Office of Graduate Studies:
+Applicants for admission to a degree program at the graduate level must submit the following material to the Office of Graduate Admissions:

-- Application for admission to the Division of Graduate Studies with a $50 application fee.
+- Application for admission to the Office of Graduate Admissions with a $50 application fee

 - Official transcript, including all earned grades and degrees, mailed (not hand-delivered) to the Office of Graduate Admissions from each college or university previously attended.
 For initial non-matriculated, one-semester enrollment, a transcript indicating a 2.5 or higher undergraduate grade point average (GPA) (2.8 for music education) and the baccalaureate degree is required.

 - If an applicant’s cumulative undergraduate GPA is below 2.5 (2.8 for music education), the applicant must present a score rated at the 35th percentile or higher on the Miller Analogies Test.

 - Supporting documents, such as letters of reference, as required for a particular program